peterpih/04_EDA_Assignment_1/README.md

 The programs can be run from within RStudio by using: source("plot1.R") Each of the programs is self-contained and will read in the raw data, filter the data of interest, and then produce the outpt graphic.

-The study data was supplied and is from from the UC Irvine Machine Learning Repository and is "measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years"[1].
+The study data was supplied and is from the UC Irvine Machine Learning Repository, they are "measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years"[1].

+The data fields supplied were:
+- Date
+- Time
+- Global_active_power
+- Global_reactive_power
+- Voltage
+- Global_intensity
+- Sub_metering_1
+- Sub_metering_2
+- Sub_metering_3

 ### Manipulations To The Data

-The only changes made to the data while processing was cocersing Date and Time fields from character to POSIX format for easier manipulation, all other data remained "as is".
+The only changes made to the data while processing was coersing Date and Time fields from character to POSIX format for easier manipulation, all other data remained "as is".

 ### Footnotes